Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

 - Warp-level Primitives
 - Shared Memory

 The computation of `shuffle_simple_test` host method is included in two kernels, `shfl_scan_test` where __shfl_up is used to perform a scan operation across a block.
 It performs a scan inside a warp then to continue the scan operation across the block, each warp's sum is placed into shared memory.
 A single warp then performs a shuffle scan on that shared memory these results are then uniformly added to each warp's threads.
-The final sum of each block is then placed in global memory and the prefix sum is computed by `uniform_add` kernel call.
+The final sum of each block is then placed in global memory and the prefix sum is computed by the `uniform_add` kernel call.

 In the `shuffle_integral_image_test` method each thread is set to handle 16 values.
 In horizontal scan `get_prefix_sum` kernel the prefix sum for each thread's 16 value is computed, and the final sums are shared with other threads through the __shfl_up() instruction and a shuffle scan operation is performed to distribute the sums to the correct threads.
 Then shuffle `__shfl_xor` command is used to reformat the data inside the registers so that each thread holds consecutive data to be written so larger contiguous segments can be assembled for writing.